Home » Plants » Shade Plants » Spring Flower Combinations: 8 Beautiful Shade Perennials to Combine With Spring Bulbs

 While there are many kinds of daphne that would look good with spring bulbs, I love the variegated varieties, like the one above (found HERE) and a new introduction from Monrovia nurseries called ‘Moonlight Parfait’.

-Daphne grows in USA Zones 7-9 which sadly, is not the right zone for my garden.
-At maturity, it grows to about 4 feet high, has evergreen leaves and would make a gorgeous vignette with tulips and alliums in the forefront.
-It also should be situated near a shady path so that you can appreciate its sweetly fragrant white flowers.
+At maturity, it reaches about 4 feet high, has evergreen leaves and makes a gorgeous vignette with tulips and alliums in the forefront.

 Other Shade Gardening Ideas You Might Like